rotheman9/socialsisters/README.md

 ---

-**Social Sister Collective** - Creating beautiful, inclusive party experiences across Oregon with our signature nude aesthetic and attention to detail.
+**Social Sisters Collective** - Creating beautiful, inclusive party experiences across Oregon with our signature nude aesthetic and attention to detail.